pytorch/pytorch/docs/source/notes/autograd.rst

 (:math:`v(x, y)` above) are discarded for :func:`torch.autograd.backward` on a complex scalar (e.g., this is equivalent to dropping the imaginary part of the loss before performing a backwards).

-For any other desired behavior, you can specify the covector :math:`grad_output` in :func:`torch.autograd.backward` call accordingly.
+For any other desired behavior, you can specify the covector `grad_output` in :func:`torch.autograd.backward` call accordingly.

 **How are the JVP and VJP defined for cross-domain functions?**
 ***************************************************************